Communication strategies for Alzheimer's

 Speaking plainly and directly will help someone living with dementia to follow a conversation more easily.
 Using modern slang words can cause confusion, as their brain may have regressed to an earlier time of their life where such words didn’t exist, leading to even less understanding and more additional distress.
 If the person grew up speaking a language that they didn’t use in later life they may well have begun communicating in that language again, which can be difficult for family or carers who may not speak it too.

 If that’s the case, see if you can use a translation programme on a phone, or even better, perhaps there is someone in the neighbourhood who speaks the language and could help?
 Be wary about bringing people they don’t know into the home though, as this in itself can heighten distress levels and anxiety in some cases.
 If in doubt, talk to one of the person’s multi-agency team, such as the Admiral nurse, GP, or a charity such as Alzheimer’s Society.
-Helping Hands also has many dementia experts in the company, so speak to the local manager for advice any time you need it.
+Helping Hands also has a team of dementia experts in the company, so speak to the local manager for advice any time you need it.

 Patience is the most important aspect of caring for someone living with dementia in general, but it’s even more important when communicating.
 It can be frustrating for the person’s loved-ones and carers when the person strugglers to communicate or asks the same questions over again, however there’s always a reason for it, and the person themselves may be feeling even more frustrated than you are.
 Dementia can erase the ability to recall short-term memory, so it makes sense that if you want to know the time you’ll ask the question, having no recollection that you actually did the same thing a few seconds earlier.